-There are a variety of factors that influence the presentation and our overall mindset for catching sunfish and crappie through the ice.
+There are a variety of factors that influence the presentation and our overall mindset for catching panfish through the ice.
 Over the past fifteen years, there was a strong overall trend to power fish through locations and find fish.
 Whether we were attempting to break down expansive basins or push through weed locations, drilling holes and fishing fast was a winning formula.
 Finding fish or more specifically… being the first angler to land on the fish was a simple ingredient to success.
-Those basic guidelines continue to work but there seems to be more situations and conditions that dictate an adaptation of tactics.
+Those basic guidelines continue to work for panfish but there seems to be more situations and conditions that dictate an adaptation to more finesse strategies.

 I often joked that I don’t use one pound monofilament unless I have to.
 I don’t use a size fourteen hook unless I have to.
-Typically when you are in search mode and are the first to land on fish, you are typically dealing with more aggressive fish where you can get away with three pound test and much larger jigs.
+Typically when you are in search mode and are the first to land on fish, you are dealing with more aggressive fish where you can get away with three-pound test and much larger jigs.
 Bigger is better if you can get away with it.
-Because of angling pressure however and other factors like zebra mussels, there are situations where we simply have to scale down and use finesse.
+Because of angling pressure, however, and other factors like zebra mussels, there are situations where we simply have to scale down and use finesse.
 So I joked that I don’t use one pound monofilament unless I have to… on today’s ice fishing scene on many bodies of water, I have to.
-As ice anglers continue to get better at finding and catching fish and as many bodies of water continue to clear up from invasives like quagga and zebra mussels, there is a strong case for an increase in using finesse.
+As ice anglers continue to get better at finding and catching fish and as many bodies of water continue to clear up from invasives like quagga and zebra mussels, there is a strong case for an increase in using finesse, especially for panfish.

-Perhaps no other adjustment creates such startling results as simply dropping down to one or two pound monofilament.
+Perhaps no other adjustment creates such startling results as simply dropping down to one or two-pound monofilament.
 Granted you have to drop way down in line diameter just to retain the sensitivity of smaller jigs but there is more at play.
 Lighter line also swings and moves in the water easier when fish attempt to inhale the jig.
-What also becomes obvious is that bluegill and sunfish in particular simply see the line.
-On heavily pressured water where there is excellent water visibility, anglers who drop down to one and two pound test continue to catch fish while anglers using four pound test simply don’t.
-What is really startling to me is situations where we could sight fish in these situations.
-I have watched bluegills stall at three to four feet away from a jig when using heavier three or four pound mono.
+What also becomes obvious is that panfish, particularly bluegill and sunfish, simply see the line.
+On heavily pressured water where there is excellent water visibility, anglers who drop down to one and two-pound test continue to catch fish while anglers using four-pound test simply don’t.
+What is really is startling to me is situations where we could sight fish in these situations.
+I have watched bluegills stall at three to four feet away from a jig when using heavier three or four-pound mono.

 Another factor to experiment with is your knot.
 There are situations where a loop knot will cause the jig to flash and swing more as you pound it.
-A palomer knot allows you to change the angle of the jig and adjust how the hook rides below the jig.
-There will be days where one knot will out produce the other.
+A Palomar knot allows you to change the angle of the jig and adjust how the hook rides below the jig.
+There will be days where one knot will outproduce the other.